 A visit to a Bass Pro Shop should be on your Canada road trip Itinerary.

-Cabelas is the outdoor store for quality hunting, fishing, camping and outdoor gear at competitive prices.
+Cabelas is an outdoor store for quality hunting, fishing, camping and outdoor gear at competitive prices.
 Cabela’s was bought out by Bass Pro Shop and therefore has similar products.

 Mountain Equipment Coop (MEC)